inngest/inngest/docs/SDK_SPEC.md

 If Inngest returns a non-`200 OK` status code, the Sync has failed.

-A `400 Bad Request` response indicates that either the App and Function configurations passed were invalid, or the Inngest service reaached was not the one that started the deployment, for example if the Inngest Dev Server starts the deployment, but the SDK reaches out to Inngest Cloud.
+A `400 Bad Request` response indicates that either the App and Function configurations passed were invalid, or the Inngest service reached was not the one that started the deployment, for example if the Inngest Dev Server starts the deployment, but the SDK reaches out to Inngest Cloud.

 In this case, the response body will be JSON with the following format: